ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/@RussellOnDenoting.md

 - C(no men): "If x is human, then C(x) is false" is always true
 - C(some men): It is false that "'C(x) and x is human' is always false"

 The father of Charles was executed:

 - It is not always false of x that "x begat Charles and that x was executed", and that
 - "if y begat charles, y is identical with x" is always true.

 Thus all denoting sentences are reduced

 # Why this theory is better than Frege's and Meinong's

+## Denotation of Words

+### Meinong: any grammatically correct denoting phrase stands for an object.

+**Disadvantage:** "the round square" would exsist, which violates the law of contradiction

+### Frege: sense and reference

+**Advantage:** avoid non-existent object

+**Disadvantage:** We seems to denote "the King of England" when we say "the King of England is bald".
+However, when we way "the King of France", it is plainly false instead of being non-denoting.

+> Russell seems to have an instinct that vacuous statment are plainly false, but do mean something.
+I do not share that instinct.

+## Denotation of Propositions

+Consider "If Ferdinand is not drowned, Ferdinand is my only son":

+If "Ferdinand is not drowned" is false, then this sentence would be true.
+Then it matters whether sentence with non-exisitent .

 # Consequence of Russell's theory